plerionhq/plerion-asset-counter/README.md

 1. Ensure you have `npm` install
 2. Run `npm i` to install packages
 3. Run `node index.js -p AWS`
+   4. Can also be run on the service level `node index.js -p AWS -s IAM`
+   5. Or the resource type level `node index.js -p AWS -r AWS::IAM::Role`
 4. Open up `AWS-output.json` once it has finished running.
 Errors may throw which is fine as some AWS APIs return an error if there are no resources in that region.